 Fort Point Channel

-The Green Boston Harbor Project (GBH) and SHIFTBoston are convening a multi-disciplinary team to design and implement a biomimetic strategy to improve the environmental conditions of Boston's Fort Point Channel by establishing a floating wetland system.
-Wetlands provide essential ecological services for the harbor, including improving water quality, providing habitat for a variety of fish and shellfish during at least part of their lives, and protecting the shoreline from storm surges.
+The Green Harbors Project (GHP) and the Community Boat Building are convening a multi-disciplinary team to design and implement a biomimetic strategy to improve the environmental conditions of Boston's Fort Point Channel (FPC) by establishing a floating wetland system and restore a small salt marsh at the Bass River edge in FPC.
+Salt marshes provide essential ecological services for the harbor: improve water quality, habitat for a variety of fish and shellfish, protect the shoreline from storm surges and sea level rise.

-Floating wetlands offer opportunities to restore these services when shoreline access is limited by development or other causes.
-The project will use a biomimicry approach, applying lessons learned from healthy wetland systems so the floating wetlands will become self-sustaining and thrive for the long term.
+Floating wetlands offer opportunities to restore these services when shoreline access is limited by human built environment.
+We are using a biomimicry approach, applying lessons learned from healthy wetland systems, and using environmentaly friendly materials, so that designed floating islands can provide and support conditions conducive to life.